joindin/joindin-api/README.md

 We have tests that make HTTP requests from the outside of the API, functional tests, if you will.

-To run the frisby tests (frisby.js), you will first need to install node.js and npm.
+To run the frisby tests (frisby.js), you will first need to install node.js and npm on you computer.
 Then run:

         cd tests/frisby
         npm install

-To run the tests against your local dev VM, from the `tests/frisby` directory run:
+To run the tests on your computer against your Vagrant VM, from the `tests/frisby` directory run:

         npm test